 Bag of Specials (BoS) for backbone

-If you would look at the YOLOv4 backbone, you may see that it uses Mish activation function in the backbone.
+If you look at the YOLOv4 backbone, you may see that it uses the Mish activation function in the backbone.
 Mish is another activation function with a close similarity to ReLU.
 As claimed by the paper, Mish can outperform them in many deep networks across different datasets:

 Mish is a novel smooth and non-monotonic neural activation function which can be defined as:

 It turns out that this activation function shows encouraging results.
 For example, using a Squeeze Excite Network with Mish (on CIFAR-100 dataset) increased Top-1 test accuracy by 0.494% and 1.671% compared to the same network with Swish and ReLU, respectively.

 In recent years, researchers have paid a lot of attention to feature maps and what will be fed into the CNN layer.
 Almost all current object detection models start to break away from the tradition that only the previous layer is used for the next layer.